drmatthewclark/resptox/README.md

 descriptions

+the FDA FAERS data (https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html) is computed from the most recent release of July-September 2024 the "2024q3" release. the earliest FAERS file is 1969

 dyspnoea-stratified -  EBGM results for drug-dyspnoea, stratified by route of administration dyspnoea-nonstratified -  EBGM results for drug-dyspnoea, without stratification route-dyspnoea -  EBGM results correlating route of administration with dyspneoa